tahseenadit/self-study/ML/Notebook/jupyter_notebook.md

 If you close a notebook or stop the kernel, the kernel process is terminated, and the connection file becomes invalid.

 #### **B. Reusing Kernels**

+**session ID** and ****kernel ID are typically in a 1:1 relationship within Jupyter's architecture.
+Each session is tied to exactly one kernel, meaning there is a 1:1 mapping between a session ID and a kernel ID.
+This ensures that the session always points to a specific kernel for code execution.

 1. **Multiple Tabs of the Same Notebook:**
    - When you open the same notebook in multiple browser tabs, they share the **same kernel**.
 This is why the state (variables, imports, etc.) remains consistent across those tabs.
 They are literally operating on the same Python kernel process.